MerosCrypto/Meros/docs/RPC/Eventual/Merit.md

 - miner (string): BLS Public Key of the Miner.

 The result is an object, as follows:
+- `id`     (int): The template ID.
 - `header` (string)
 - `body`   (string)

 Mining the Block occurs by hashing the header with an 8-byte left padded proof, despite the proof only being 4 bytes.
 After the initial hash, the hash is signed by the miner, and the hash is hashed with the signature as the salt.
-If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` (see below).
+If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` with the ID (see below).

 ### `publishBlock`

 `publishBlock` adds the Block to the local Blockchain, and if it's valid, publishes it.
-It takes in one argument.
+It takes in two arguments.
+- ID    (int): The ID of a template.
+Only an ID from the last 5 templates is valid.
 - Block (string): A Block serialized with a sketch capacity equivalent to the amount of included packets.

 The result is a bool of true.